immcantation/dowser/docs/vignettes/Building-Trees-Vignette.md

 # Build trees

 Dowser offer multiple ways to build B cell phylogenetic trees.
-These differ by the method used to estimate tree topology and branch lengths (e.g. maximum parsimony and maximum likelihood) and implementation (PHYLIP or R packages ape and phangorn).
+These differ by the method used to estimate tree topology and branch lengths (e.g. maximum parsimony and maximum likelihood) and implementation (IgPhyML, PHYLIP, or R packages ape and phangorn).

 Before trees can be built, B cell sequences must be separated into clonal clusters, and had their clonal germline sequences reconstructed.
 Default settings assume input data is in AIRR TSV format, though column names may be specified using function arguments.